Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Second Order Option Pricing Asymptotics

+These conditions will enable us to use in Appendix \ref{AppA3} the exponential ergodic rates provided by Theorem 6.1 of \cite{MeynTweedie}.
+We note that two of the processes that are most commonly used as stochastic volatility drivers --- the Ornstein-Uhlenbeck (OU) and Cox-Ingersoll-Ross (CIR) processes --- satisfy these conditions (in the case of CIR, the state space is $(0,\infty)$ with the classical condition on the coefficients ensuring that the process never hits zero). } \item Let $Y^{(1,\eps)}$ be a diffusion process whose infinitesimal generator is {$\L_0-\sqrt{\eps}\Lambda(y)\beta(y) \d_y$} (so that, in distribution, $Y_t=Y^{(1,\eps)}_{t/\eps}$ under $\PPP$).
+We assume that $Y^{(1,\eps)}$ is a Feller process, that it is ergodic and its unique invariant distribution $\Pi_\eps$ has a strictly positive density denoted by $\pi_\eps$. { Furthermore, we assume the specific {\it exponential ergodicity condition}: for every integer $k\geq 1$, there exist constants $c_k> 0$ and $d_k<\infty$ independent of $\eps$ such that

+Note that, for OU and CIR processes, this condition holds as a consequence of Assumptions \ref{item:GammaLambdaBound} and \ref{item:gap}. } \item {The process $Y^{(1)}$ admits moments of any order uniformly bounded in $t<\infty$:}

-We note that two of the processes that are most commonly used as stochastic volatility drivers --- the Cox-Ingersoll-Ross (CIR) and Ornstein-Uhlenbeck (OU) processes --- satisfy assumptions \ref{item:gap} (see \cite[Sections 3.3.3 and 3.3.4]{fpss}) and this assumption on moments. \item Let $Z^{(1)}$ be a diffusion process whose infinitesimal generator is {$\M_2:=\frac{1}{2} g^2(z) \d_{zz}^2 + c(z) \d_z$} (so that, in distribution, $Z_t=Z^{(1)}_{\delta t}$ under $\P$).
-We assume that $Z^{(1)}$ admits moments of any order uniformly bounded in $t\leq T$:
+Note that this assumption on moments is satisfied by OU and CIR processes (see \cite[Sections 3.3.3 and 3.3.4]{fpss} for more details on these processes). \item Let $Z^{(1)}$ be a diffusion process whose infinitesimal generator is {$\M_2:=\frac{1}{2} g^2(z) \d_{zz}^2 + c(z) \d_z$} (so that, in distribution, $Z_t=Z^{(1)}_{\delta t}$ under $\P$).
+We assume that $Z^{(1)}$ admits moments of any order uniformly bounded in $t\leq T$, for fixed $T<\infty$:

+\item In addition to Assumption \ref{item:fbounded} ($f$ is bounded), we assume that {$f(y,\cdot) \in C^\infty(\R)$ for all $y\in \R$ with bounded derivatives.
+Note that consequently, the averaged square-volatility defined by